AnyFetch/developers.anyfetch.com/blueprint.md

 Create or retrieve a token.
 The token will always be the same until you call `/company/reset`.

-**The token should not be used to provide documents.
-Use it only for frontend access.**

 + Response 200 (application/json)
     + Body